Course Outline

 Author Information:

-Kwi Simmons is employed as a Clinical Coordinator at Piedmont Macon Hospital.
-She is certified as a MLS (ASCP) receiving her BS degree in medical technology from Thomas University and her Master of Science degree in clinical molecular genetics from Northern Michigan University.
+Kwi Simmons, MS, MLS(ASCP), is employed as a Clinical Coordinator at Piedmont Macon Hospital.
+She is certified as an MLS (ASCP), holds a BS degree in medical technology from Thomas University, and a Master of Science degree in clinical molecular genetics from Northern Michigan University.

 Course Description: This course includes an overview of the function of prion proteins and the differing theories as to how prions cause several different neurodegenerative diseases.
 The causes and symptoms of the four types of infectious and classical prion diseases will be explored, as well as the recommendations for safe handling of blood and body fluid specimens from individuals infected with prion diseases.